svetlik/tutorials/_posts/2015-08-16-sinatra-app-tutorial-in-bulgarian.markdown

 ### Add the results route and the results view

-Paste the following code into `suffragist.rb`:
+Paste the following code into `voter.rb`:

 {% highlight ruby %}
 get '/results' do